rapid7/metasploit-framework/Landing-Pull-Requests.md

    9e499e5..263e967  refs/pull/1651/head -> origin/pr/1651
 ````

-This all looked good, so he could Rapid7's repo, with something like this:
+This all looked good, so he could land this to Rapid7's repo with:

 ````
-$ git checkout -b upstream/master --track upstream-master
+$ git checkout -b upstream-master ---track upstream/master
 $ git merge --no-ff --edit landing-1217
+$ git push upstream upstream-master:master
 ````

 The `--edit` is optional if we have our editor configured correctly in `$HOME/.gitconfig`.
 The point here is that we *always* want a merge commit, and we *never* want to use the (often useless) default merge commit message.
 For #1217, this was changed to: